 These types of units are also used to transport non-food products such as flowers or pharmaceutical drugs.
-The refrigerated containers are designed to circulate cold air through specially designed decking.
+The refrigerated units are designed to circulate cold air through specially designed decking.
 The ventilation holes in it also help prevent spoilage to the products by expelling warm/toxic air around in the container.

 Each country has its own strict food import protocols that all vary in requirements.
 Ensuring that perishable goods meet these guidelines is important to maintain food safety.
 That is why a refrigerated container for food transportation has become the standard, as it is easy to regulate the temperature according to the food product.

 Food Stands & Restaurants

-Another positive impact that containers have had on the food industry is through the use of units to construct food establishments and host food events.
-In comparison to building restaurants and food stands from scratch, the building cost and efficiency of utilising shipping containers far outweighs the former.
-In comparison to food stands and food trucks, converted containers are far more customisable and have proven to be more attractive in terms of marketability.
+Another positive impact that storage units have had on the food industry is through the use of units to construct food establishments and host food events.
+In comparison to building restaurants and food stands from scratch, the building cost and efficiency of utilising these units far outweighs the former.
+In comparison to food stands and food trucks, converted units are far more customisable and have proven to be more attractive in terms of marketability.

-Unique designs and layouts can be achieved by combining and customising used containers together, all while retaining their inherent durability and sturdiness.
+Unique designs and layouts can be achieved by combining and customising used units together, all while retaining their inherent durability and sturdiness.
 Units can become entirely workable food stands or restaurants by adding energy, lighting, air conditioning/heating, plumbing, sinks, doors and windows.
 The shipping container is then ready to be transformed into a fully functioning restaurant or food stand with endless possibilities for decor and furnishings.

 The Availability of Food